gabrielpretel/master-frontend-lemoncode-laboratorios/4-laboratorio-react/ListadoImagenes/README.md

 - `vite`: ^5.3.5
 - `vite-plugin-checker`: ^0.7.2

-## Broswser compatibility
+## Browser Compatibility

-To ensure compatibility with older browsers, ViteSeed uses the @vitejs/plugin-legacy plugin.
+To ensure compatibility with older browsers, ViteSeed uses the `@vitejs/plugin-legacy` plugin.
 This plugin adds support for legacy browsers by transpiling the necessary JavaScript code.

 ## Contributing